camunda/camunda-docs/docs/self-managed/zeebe-deployment/configuration/fixed-partitioning.md

 - `ROUND_ROBIN`: When set, this applies the round-robin partition distribution, which corresponds to the distribution explained above on this page. _This is the default option, and requires no extra configuration if you want to use it._
 - `FIXED`: When set, this applies a manually configured partition distribution, configured separately.

 To use the `FIXED` partitioning scheme, _you must provide an exhaustive map of all partitions to a set of brokers_.
 This is achieved via the `zeebe.broker.experimental.partitioning.fixed` configuration option.
-Here is an example for a cluster of `5` brokers, `3` partitions, and a replication factor of `3`.
+The example below outlines a cluster of `5` brokers, `3` partitions, and a replication factor of `3`.

 ```yaml
 partitioning: